open-sdg/open-sdg/docs/metadata-format.md

 ## Schema

 The actual fields available on each indicator is fully configurable by editing the `_prose.yml` file in your data repository.
-For a full list of fields available out-of-the-box in the starter repository, see [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/_prose.yml).
+For a full list of fields available out-of-the-box in the starter repository, see the [starter repository's `_prose.yml` file](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/_prose.yml).
 This file also serves to control the behavior of the Prose.io service, which is the usual way that metadata is edited.
-(For technical information about Prose.io schema, see [here](https://github.com/prose/prose/wiki/Prose-Configuration).)
+(For technical information about Prose.io schema, see [the official Prose.io documentation](https://github.com/prose/prose/wiki/Prose-Configuration).)

 ## Renaming metadata fields